NatashaTheRobot/LiveObjectTranslation-Starter/README.md

 # LiveObjectTranslation

-This is the starter project for (https://www.tryswift.co/world/#workshops)[try!
-Swift World] workshop - Interactive Workshop: The Power of AI + Vision.
+This is the starter project for [try!
+Swift World](https://www.tryswift.co/world/#workshops) workshop - Interactive Workshop: The Power of AI + Vision.